IHE NA Connectathon Conference | January 28, 2015

 Wednesday, January 28, 2015, 7:30AM – 6:30PM ET | $195 per person

 The Global Center for Health Innovation and HIMSS Innovation Center in Cleveland, Ohio

-Thank you for attending the IHE North American Connectathon Conference 2014 on January 29, 2014.
-The conference is a one day, educational and networking event built upon the IHE North American (NA) Connectathon: health IT's largest standards-based interoperability testing event that is accelerating adoption in North America and globally.
-Next year the Conference will be held the week of January 26-30, 2015.
-Save the date.
+The Connectathon Conference is a one day, educational and networking event built upon the IHE North American (NA) Connectathon 2015: health IT's largest standards-based interoperability testing event that is accelerating adoption in North America and globally.

 Connecting Across the Continuum of Care

 |IHE’s Role in Mission Critical Interoperability Standards Projects

 Johanna Goderre, Department of Health and Human Services’ Office of Population Affairs

 |The Emerging US Interoperability Roadmap and Call to Action||2:15 - 3:15PM ET|

 |Overview of the IHE NA Connectathon 2015

 Michael Glickman, Computer Network Architects Inc.